Organizing by neighborhood

 • Get a map of your neighborhood by contacting us.

 • Map Your Neighborhood is an excellent tool to discover your neighborhood’s skills and resources.
 MYN videos are available on the Island County Emergency Management at Map Your Neighborhood.
-The workbooks are available at our South Whidbey Fire/EMS in Bayview.
+The workbooks are available at our South Whidbey Fire/EMS in Bayview or as a PDF that you can print.
 Alternatively or additionally, you might use or customize any of these .docx files that you can download and edit:

 Prepare as a neighborhood